atharvakokane/math-visualizations/README.md

 # lorenz attractor
 ---

-this is the code to graph a simple lorenz attractor on processing using java.
+this is the code to graph a simple lorenz attractor on processing using python.